-- 1. Use cmhaltnode to halt the node you wish to upgrade.
-This will cause the node's packages to start up on an adoptive node. - 2.
+- 1. Halt the node you wish to upgrade.
+This will cause the node's packages to start up on an adoptive node.
+In Serviceguard Manager, select the node; from the Actions menu, choose Administering Serviceguard, Halt node.
+Or, on the Serviceguard command line, issue the cmhaltnode command. - 2.
 Edit the /etc/rc.config.d/cmcluster file to include the following line:

 '''

-AUTOSTART_CMCLD = 0
+AUTOSTART CMCLD = 0

 '''

-- 3. Upgrade the node to the available HP-UX release, including MC/ServiceGuard.
+- 3. Upgrade the node to the available HP-UX release, including Serviceguard.
 You can perform other software or hardware upgrades if you wish (such as installation of VERITAS Volume Manager software), provided you do not detach any SCSI cabling.
 Refer to the section on hardware maintenance in the "Troubleshooting" chapter. - 4.
 Edit the /etc/rc.config.d/cmcluster file to include the following line:

 '''

-AUTOSTART\CMCLD = 1
+AUTOSTART_CMCLD = 1

 '''

-- 5. Restart the cluster on the upgraded node via the cmrunnode command - 6.
+- 5. Restart the cluster on the upgraded node.
+In Serviceguard Manager, select the node; from the Actions menu, choose Administering Serviceguard, Run node.
+Or, on the Serviceguard command line, issue the cmrunnode command. - 6.
 Repeat this process for each node in the cluster.